Free New York Criminal & Arrest Records Search: Counties & Boroughs

 Since New York does not have a statewide probation search, interested members of the public should contact the local jail directly to ask about a current or former inmate’s probation details.

-A snapshot of the parolee lookup website for the Department of Corrections and Community Supervision, showing the fields needed for the search, the NYSID and DIN, and the Parolee's complete name and birthday.
+A screenshot of the parolee lookup website for the Department of Corrections and Community Supervision, showing the fields needed for the search, the NYSID and DIN, and the Parolee's complete name and birthday.

 Source: Department of Corrections and Community Supervision14